Sunday, November 16, 2014

 Her driver dropped us off at the Garden Hotel, in the city's Yanta District.

 We realized that our hotel didn't have air-conditioning at that time of the year... only varying degrees of heat.
 In fact, as we strolled the streets, Lewis was surprised that none of the stores sold cold beverages.
 The water, juice, and soda was sold at room-temperature.
 The refrigerator cases in the stores weren't turned on.
 Only dairy products were kept chilled.
-Speaking in Mandarin, store clerks explained to Lewis (as I stood impartially by and smiled sweetly) that local people don't want cold beverages durning the chillier months.
+Speaking in Mandarin, store clerks explained to Lewis (as I stood impartially by and smiled sweetly) that local people don't want cold beverages during the chillier months.

 On the flipside, the shopping malls are amazingly well-lit, with animated laser-light images on the roofs of passageways.